joegreene/2015-Fall-CS-121/README.md

 __How to Use This Repository__:

-As it is extremely important that you guys get where this is, below is an image of the file listing:
+As it is __extremely__ important that you guys get where this is, below is an image of the file listing:
 ![File Location Image](file-loc-help.PNG)

-I post all my material in directories (folders and folder paths) of this repository (central location where data is stored, in this case
+I post all my material in [directories](http://www.computerhope.com/jargon/d/director.htm) of this [repository](http://www.merriam-webster.com/dictionary/repository).
-CS 121 SI material).
-Right above "2015-Fall-CS-121" is a list of folders, named exactly for what they represent (Weekly Folder is where
-I keep all our weekly work, and Helpful-Stuff is where I've left a list of useful tips).

-The area with Helpful-Stuff and Weekly-Work is called the file listing.
 Whenever I refer to files/folders in the weekly folders, they are always in that same area.

-__Meeting Times__: (you might be asked to sign in/out as it is a custom of the CASECS room; if asked such say you're going to my SI)
+__Meeting Times__: (if asked to sign-in at the door tell them you're going to my SI)
 - Tuesdays:  1:00 - 2:15PM @ CASECS (CS-201; I'll be at the whiteboard, middle table)
 - Thursdays: 1:00 - 2:15PM @ CASECS (CS-201; I'll be at the whiteboard, middle table)